aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/converting-a-document-with-images-using-aspose-words-in-azure-functions/_index.md

 {{< /highlight >}}

 The following example shows how to use Aspose.Words in Azure Function with the details on how to add the code above.

 ## **Prerequisites**
 - Active Azure subscription.
 If you don't have one, create a free account before you begin.
 - Visual Studio 2019 or Visual Studio 2017 with the latest installed Azure Functions tools to create the project.

 ## **Creating an Azure Functions Application**
 You need to use Visual Studio to create an Azure Functions Application.
 The created application already has a simple “Hello World” function code.

 In this example, you create a simple “Hello World” document and return it to the user's browser as a PDF file.
 To accomplish this:

 1. Start creating a function using Aspose.Words by adding a NuGet reference to the latest version of [Aspose.Words](https://www.nuget.org/packages/Aspose.Words/).
-Then modify the code as follows:
+Then modify the code as follows:<br>
 {{< highlight csharp >}}
 using System.IO;
 using System.Threading.Tasks;